 A popular alternative to outdoor cooking is a fire pit.
 Available in many styles and sizes, pits can be built right on your patio or backyard.
 But what if you want to build a permanent outdoor fire pit?
 You need to understand the various types of fire pits and how best to use them before you get started.

-If you’re interested in using a fire pit as a heating device, you should realize that there are several types to choose from: gas, wood, coal, or propane fuel.
+If you’re interested in using a gas lit table as a heating device, you should realize that there are several types to choose from: gas, wood, coal, or propane fuel.
 Your local authorities, homeowners association, or building documentation may impose regulations on the type, size, fuel type, and location of fire pits as well as ban them altogether because of the possible risk of fire-related burning property damages.
 Before any building activity, always consult your local fire department or the local homeowners association to ensure that your chosen method of heating will not violate any regulations.

 Gas fire pits burn on wood like a campfire.
 As wood burns, oxygen molecules from air become trapped and converted into carbon dioxide, which in turn produces a gaseous byproduct called carbon monoxide.
 Although most gas fire pits come with protective covers to prevent this buildup of toxic smoke, some never burn down completely.
 Even when your pet does not get completely consumed, the fuel source for your fire can sometimes escape into the atmosphere, polluting the surrounding area.
 Be sure to check out dkbrænde.dk as a great option.

 Gas fireplaces are often portable or wall-mounted.
 You’ll want to make sure that whichever type you choose has enough power to heat the square footage you want, plus enough space for extra people.
 Keep in mind that you should never put a flame inside a tent, enclosure, or any other structure.
 Always keep in mind that propane fire pits are often the best firewood option because they don’t produce as much smoke.